taorems/sphinx_doc/_sources/intro/start.rst.txt

 Getting Started
 ===============

-To create such a project, you need to create a new repository on GitHub, then clone it locally:
+To create such a project, first create a new repository on GitHub, then clone it locally:

 .. code-block:: bash

    $ git clone repo_url

-Then, you need to create a new virtual environment and install the dependencies:
+Then, create a new virtual environment and install the dependencies:

 .. code-block:: bash

-   $ virtualenv venv
+   $ python -m virtualenv venv
    $ source venv/bin/activate
    $ pip install -r requirements.txt